-Efficient by producing maximum results with no waste of taxpayer funds and by identifying any function or provision we consider redundant or not cost-effective.
+Efficient by producing maximum results with no waste of taxpayer funds and by identifying any function or provision we consider redundant or not cost-effective

-Implement cleanup rules and guidance.
-The TCEQ has established a clear and consistent riskbased corrective-action process directed toward the protection of human health and the environment, while providing flexibility in achieving cleanup goals in a cost-effective manner.
+• Implement cleanup rules and guidance.
+TCEQ has established a clear and consistent risk-based corrective-action process directed toward the protection of human health and the environment, while providing flexibility in achieving cleanup goals in a cost-effective manner.

-Effective by successfully fulfilling core functions, achieving performance measures, and implementing plans to continuously improve.
+Effective by successfully fulfilling core functions, achieving performance measures, and implementing plans to continuously improve

-- Measure and report the number of contaminated sites where no further corrective action is needed due to environmental cleanup requirements being met. - Measure and report on the number of contaminated sites that are assessed and prioritized for remediation and how efficiently these remediation goals are achieved.
+• Contaminated-Site Assessments.
+The agency measures and reports on the number of contaminated sites that are assessed and prioritized for remediation and how efficiently these remediation goals are achieved.

 - Standardize reports.
-The TCEQ uses standardized reports to ensure timely review and that cleanups move forward.
+TCEQ uses standardized reports to ensure timely review and that cleanups move forward.
 Processes are in place to meet statutory deadlines for processing remediation program applications and cleanup activities. - Respond to customer inquiries.
-The TCEQ responds to customers and maintains up-to-date information on the TCEQ Remediation Division website. - Connect with the public.
-The TCEQ holds public meetings and outreach events to provide the public with relevant information and to seek meaningful input.
+TCEQ responds to customers and maintains up-to-date information on the TCEQ Remediation Division website. - Connect with the public.
+TCEQ holds public meetings and outreach events to provide the public with relevant information and to seek meaningful input.

-Clear communication on the web.
-The TCEQ provides current, clear, and concise information-including report forms and records-to the public through the TCEQ Remediation Division website.
+Clear communication.
+TCEQ provides current, clear, and concise information-including report forms and records-to the public through the TCEQ Remediation Division website.